Kawinkawin/Anthill-Networks-Task-1/README.md

-# Project Title

-This project includes two images representing different pages of an application.
-Below you will find the images and a brief description of each.
+# Task 1: Second-hand Car Buying Application

+## Objective
+Develop a web-based application to facilitate the buying and selling of second-hand cars.

-## Images
+## Output Images

 ### 1. Home Screen
 This image represents the Home Screen of the application.